 The presence of a firearm can turn domestic violence into domestic homicide.
 When men murder women, the most common weapon used is a gun.
-Nearly 90 percent of women murdered by men are killed by someone they know.
+Nine out of 10 females murdered by males are killed by someone they know.

 To reduce lethal violence against women, it is essential to keep guns away from domestic abusers.